zackw/header-survey/README.md

 ubiquitous.
 This is still a work in progress, but if you'd like to help out with `tblgen.py`, we'd be delighted to have the assistance.

+## Licensing

+This documentation is copyright 2013 Zack Weinberg <zackw@panix.com>
+and other contributors.
+Copying and distribution of this documentation, with or without modification, is permitted in any medium without royalty provided the copyright notice and this notice are preserved.

+The files in the "data" directory are the result of mechanical processes without creativity, and their creators disclaim whatever copyright, database, or other IP rights may still attach to them.

+Other files in this repository may be under other licenses; consult each file for details.